pwbriggs/music-assistant.github.io/docs/player-support/universal.md

 ## Known Issues / Notes

 UGP is on best-effort basis and might not work correctly with all player models or give unexpected results.
-For best results use standalone or syncgroup playback as [explained here](../ui.md/#grouping-players)
+For best results Manually Sync or use Sync Groups as [explained here](../ui.md/#grouping-players)